k1sul1/prog-stack/README.md

 ### Relevant code:

-This is a pretty simple note-taking app, but it's a good example of how you can build a full stack app with Prisma and Remix.
+This is a pretty simple note-taking app, but it's a good example of how you can build a full stack app with Hasura and Remix.
 The main functionality is creating users, logging in and out, and creating and deleting notes.

 - creating users, and logging in and out [./app/models/user.server.ts](./app/models/user.server.ts)
-- user sessions, and verifying them [./app/session.server.ts](./app/session.server.ts)
+- user sessions, and verifying them [./app/session.server.ts](app/server/session.server.ts)
 - creating, and deleting notes [./app/models/note.server.ts](./app/models/note.server.ts)

 ## Deployment